ChanthMiao/ghc-wiki-mirror/capabilities-and-scheduling.md

 This is a good point to introduce some terminology related to the above -

-- task - is essentially an OS thread executing a forgein function call.
-The haskell thread that needed to execute the FFI call is attached to this thread for the entire duration of the forgein call. \[is there something more that I can say here?\]
+- task - is essentially an OS thread executing a foreign function call.
+The haskell thread that needed to execute the FFI call is attached to this thread for the entire duration of the foreign call. \[is there something more that I can say here?\]

--